moni-sarah/Create--Virtual-Machine-and-Deploy-a-Web-Server/README.md

 8. Create a DNS label

-## The goal of this project are to understand amd  how the basic networking architecture in Azure works by creating Virtual Networks, subnets, security groups and Virtual Machines.
-Also to learn how to use Bastion to connect to a Linux machine using SSH without exposing and external IP.
+## The goal of this project is to understand how the basic networking architecture in Azure works by creating Virtual Networks, subnets, security groups, and Virtual Machines.
+Also to learn how to use Bastion to connect to a Linux machine using SSH without exposing an external IP.
 And  also to  learn how to expose a public IP and an HTTPS port to access your web server.

 ### 1. Create a Resource Group
-This Resource gruop will allows us to group all the reources into a logical group
+This Resource Group will allow us to group all the resources into a logical group
 ![Reference Image](pic2.bmp)

-### 2. Create Virtual Network inside the Resource Group
+### 2. Create a Virtual Network inside the Resource Group
-A Virual Network is a logical network that enable different resources to securly comminicate with each other, as if they were physically connected.
+A Virtual Network is a logical network that enables different resources to communicate securely with each other, as if they were physically connected.
 It also helps us filter connections between our internal resources and the Internet.
 ![Reference Image](pic3.bmp)

 ### 3. Create a Network Security Group to protect the internal Subnet of the Virtual Machine
 A security group helps us filter traffic to and from Azure resources inside the Virtual Network.
-This alllows us to allow or deny inbound and outbound traffic to end from different Azure resources and also to the Internet.
+This allows us to allow or deny inbound and outbound traffic to end from different Azure resources and also to the Internet.

-### 4. Create Azure Bastion Instance to connect to our Virtual Machine
+### 4. Create an Azure Bastion Instance to connect to our Virtual Machine
-  -In orden to use Bastion to connect to our Virtual Machine, we need to create a subnet for it first.
+  -To use Bastion to connect to our Virtual Machine, we need to create a subnet for it first.

 ### 5. Create a Virtual Machine